teuben/dc2019/scripts4paper/DC_script.md

       sdbase    = pathtoimage + 'skymodel-b_120L_TP'         # path + sd image base name

+## USER INPUTS:  TP2VIS related setup

+TPpointingTemplate is an ALMA 12m dataset used in the combination, listobsOutput holds the information that listobs produces, TPpointinglist contains the antenna pointings read out from the listobsOutput.
+If these are not provided the user can use his own pointing list.

+      TPpointingTemplate = a12m[0]
+      listobsOutput  = imbase+'.12m.log'
+      TPpointinglist = imbase+'.12m.ptg'
+      TPpointinglistAlternative = 'user-defined.ptg'

+For transforming the SD image into visibilities, TP2VIS needs the rms in the SD images for setting the weights.
+Therefore, one has to specify a range of emission-free pixels in a continuum SD image, or a range of emission-free channels in the SD cube.

+      TPnoiseRegion = '10,30,10,30'  # emission free box in unregridded continuum SD image!
+      TPnoiseChannels = '2~5'        # emission free channels in unregridded and un-cut SD cube!

 ##  USER INPUTS: setup of the clean parameters

 With this section, we set up the clean parameters common for all tclean